Contact infoDepartment of Social Statistics, Population and education

 Then Census of Housing has been based on the BBR and CPR-registers since 1.
 January 1981.
 With the exceptions of a few variables the data are consistent from 1981.
 There are though certain reservations for comparison during this time period.

 Census of Housings is internationally most often compared with Censuses of dwellings based on questionnaires.
 In these comparisons, we have problems identifying institutional dwellings.

-From 2010 also ownership of owner-occupied flats is available (see definition), which means that the number of dwellings with all the other ownership categories rises.
+From 2010 also ownership of owner-occupied flats is available (see definition), which means that the number of dwellings with all ownership categories rises.
 In 2012 and 2013 there was a problem obtaining correct ownership on dwellings.
 These errors are corrected in the 2014-data.
-There is still too few dwellings owned by non-profit building societies in some municipalities.
+There are still however, too few dwellings owned by non-profit building societies in some municipalities.
 In 2010-2015, far too many dwellings owned by non-profit building societies where registered in the Municipality of Frederiksberg.

 In the period 2005-2010 the BBR-amendment register was used for collecting information on not yet completed dwellings, where persons according to the CPR already had their address.

 The reporting and structure of BBR data changed during 2010.
 In addition, efforts have been made to improve the match between BBR and CPR addresses in order to reduce the number of people without housing.
 Data for 2010 is calculated using both 'old' and new method.
 Summarized here are the main changes:

 - Number of unoccupied dwellings is reduced by almost 23.000 dwellings of which 3.900 were unoccupied residential buildings for communities that are not considered as dwellings.